 I have a complete tutorial with more lots photos and videos here: https://inventorsoftomorrow.com/2017/05/22/scribble-bots/.

 Model robots from recycled materials: We asked parents to bring in small boxes, toilet paper tubes, and other fun materials, and the kids built model robots.
-(Tip: if you want to paint on foil, mix paint with glue.)
+(Tip: It can be challenging to paint on foil – try mixing some glue into the paint.)
 Doing scribble bots and this project on the same day made for a very full class and many kids wanted to continue working on these models for more time than we had available.

 Many kids incorporated a design element from a previous class, the robotic finger, to make arms for their robots so their robots could give hugs.